Dangerous Wild Animals Licence

 Dangerous Wild Animals Act 1976

-This Act is to regulate the keeping of certain kinds of dangerous animals (click here for the current list), not including those kept in a zoo, circus, pet shop, or registered for the purpose of experiments.
+This Act is to regulate the keeping of certain kinds of dangerous animals (click here for the current list), not including those kept in a zoo, circus, licensed pet shop, or registered for the purpose of experiments.
 The assumption of possession continues even if the animal escapes or is being transported.
-Premises must be inspected by a vet before a licence can be granted, and the Council must decide that it would not be contrary to the public interest on the grounds of safety, nuisance or otherwise to issue a licence.
+Premises must be inspected by a vet before a licence can be granted, and the Council must decide that it would not be contrary to the public interest on the grounds of safety, nuisance, animal welfare or otherwise to issue a licence.

 Specific conditions apply to the licensing of dangerous animals, including: